Queensland photo identification card

-The Queensland photo identification card serves as an identity photo card for residents of Queensland who are aged over 15 years.
-While it is now available to drivers and non-drivers, it was originally created for people who did not have a driver's licence.
-It displays the holder's name, address (optional), date of birth and signature.
+The Queensland photo identification card serves as an identity photo card for residents of the state of Queensland, Australia, who are aged over 15 years.
+While it is now available to drivers and non-drivers, it was originally conceived for people who did not have a driver's licence.
+It displays the holder's name, address (optional), date of birth, and signature.

-Prior to April 2019, the Queensland adult proof of age card was issued for residents of Queensland who are aged over 18 years.
+Prior to April 2019, the Queensland adult proof of age card was issued for residents of Queensland aged over 18 years.